ewanlockwood/the-book-stiop/README.md

 To make the website look better visually.

 ### Javascript
+Boostrap functionality.

 ### Jquery
-Entirely to enable bootstrap functions with navbar expanding
+Entirely to enable bootstrap functions with navbar expanding.

 ### Bootstrap (https://getbootstrap.com/)
 To use their responsive grid system and also their sass variables where certain variables have an established design to it already.